-Bear hails from Ochapowace, Saskatchewan and while the T-Birds feature a couple of higher profile rookies in center Matthew Barzal and right wing Keegan Kolesar, Bear has quietly been having an impressive first year in the WHL.
-Playing a position that is tough and taxing for young players, Bear has excelled and seems to be gaining confidence with each game.
+Bear hails from Ochapowace, SK and while the T-Birds feature a couple of higher profile rookies in Mathew Barzal and Keegan Kolesar, he has quietly been having an impressive first year in the WHL.
+Playing a position that is tough and taxing for young players Bear has excelled and seems to be gaining confidence with each game.

 "I think things have smoothed out for me as a 16-year-old coming in," he says.
 "I have a few mistakes but (Matt) Odette takes me under his wing, gives me knowledge.
 I really like it, it's a lot of fun.
 It's a big challenge but I'm really enjoying it."

 T-Birds drop Moose Jaw for seventh straight win

 KENT -- During their current winning streak the Seattle Thunderbirds keep finding a way to win hockey games.
 Tuesday night they beat the Moose Jaw Warriors 3-2 in a shoot out in front of 4,594 fans at the ShoWare Center.